-- I. Flood precursor signatures (time-stamped) patterns of events and conditions likely to cause the flooding: - → [Functionality and value]: Event categories, influence relationships, and time placement signatures quantify the flood precursor signatures and allow for proximity distance metrics and thus for mathematical algorithms to search for similar past floodings. - o Causes i.e., weather and climate conditions, e.g., precipitation, snow melting, upstream water inflow, etc.; - o Conditions thresholds threshold values of each essential cause attributes (i.e., the "tip-points" from no flooding to flooding). - II.
-Worst case envelop (sets of) adverse events with sufficiently high likelihood of occurrence: - → [Functionality and value]: Key planning points for emergency measures and for assessing feasibility of the concomitant courses of action.
+I. Flood precursor signatures - (time-stamped) patterns of events and conditions likely to cause the flooding:

+\rightarrow [Functionality and value]: Event categories, influence relationships, and time placement signatures quantify the flood precursor signatures and allow for proximity distance metrics and thus for mathematical algorithms to search for similar past floodings.

+Causes - i.e., weather and climate conditions, e.g., precipitation, snow melting, upstream water inflow, etc.;

+- Conditions thresholds threshold values of each essential cause attributes (i.e., the "tip-points" from no flooding to flooding). - II.
+Worst case envelop (sets of) adverse events with sufficiently high likelihood of occurrence:

+\rightarrow [Functionality and value]: Key planning points for emergency measures and for assessing feasibility of the concomitant courses of action.

-- o Effects e.g., roads under water; - o Threats e.g., mudslides; - o Triggers e.g., flooding at the key special facilities (hospitals, chemical plants, residential areas, etc.); - III.
-Uncertainty NWS forecast model's attributes (e.g., standard deviation as a function of future time) for how far into the future the confidence of predictions extends and how many deviations of the flooding scenario are likely (and should be accounted for in emergency planning): - → [Functionality and value]: Helps scope the prospective emergency planning efforts. - Horizon of predictability into-the-future time interval of high-confidence predictions (during which prediction confidence metrics is above the threshold); - Spread of envelop e.g., high and low water level predictions, the maximal predicted time for water to subside.
+- Effects e.g., roads under water; - Threats e.g., mudslides; - Triggers e.g., flooding at the key special facilities (hospitals, chemical plants, residential areas, etc.); - III.
+Uncertainty NWS forecast model's attributes (e.g., standard deviation as a function of future time) for how far into the future the confidence of predictions extends and how many deviations of the flooding scenario are likely (and should be accounted for in emergency planning):

+\rightarrow [Functionality and value]: Helps scope the prospective emergency planning efforts.

+- Horizon of predictability into-the-future time interval of high-confidence predictions (during which prediction confidence metrics is above the threshold); - Spread of envelop e.g., high and low water level predictions, the maximal predicted time for water to subside.

-Table II lists examples of the several specific information items of value to the EMs.
+Table 2 lists examples of the several specific information items of value to the EMs.

-Item EM Process Benefit / Use Source / Is on NWS river forecast website (Y/N)Water level predictions Making decisions about High absolute level (primarily) from NWS the likely flooding and/or rate of increase river forecast site / Yes signal likely flooding events Weather events - Laying out likely Coupled with historical NWS weather forecast / predicted precursors to scenarios local knowledge, this No - but they must be flooding can lead to better readily available, as they predicting the are likely used by the contingency scenarios NWS river forecast model Risks - predicted Choosing the emergency Helps assess adequacy Can be derived from contingency events measures and and feasibility of historical data about (e.g., predicted mud concomitant courses of emergency measures past flood events / No slides, road conditions) action (COA) occurrence (what) and time (when)
+Item EM Process Benefit / Use Source / Is on NWS river forecast website (Y/N) Water level predictions Making decisions about the likely flooding High absolute level and/or rate of increase signal likely flooding events (primarily) from NWS river forecast site / Yes Weather events - predicted precursors to flooding Laying out likely scenarios Coupled with historical local knowledge, this can lead to better predicting the contingency scenarios NWS weather forecast / No - but they must be readily available, as they are likely used by the NWS river forecast model Risks - predicted contingency events (e.g., predicted mud slides, road conditions) - occurrence (what) and time (when) Choosing the emergency measures and concomitant courses of action (COA) Helps assess adequacy and feasibility of emergency measures Can be derived from historical data about past flood events / No determine the likely and worst-case flood scenarios, and thus to facilitate and focus planning of the emergency measures).

-Table II.
-Information items of value to EM
+Table 2.
+Information items of value to EM.

 We thus note that the EM's mission is concerned with the specific flooding and contingency events and with associated time scenarios.
-This poses special requirements for packaging and representing the NWS forecast data (e.g., the time-spaced semi-transparent snapshots of progressing flood conditions, superimposed with the local special facility maps, can be used to determine the likely and worst-case flood scenarios, and thus to facilitate and focus planning of the emergency measures).
+This poses special requirements for packaging and representing the NWS forecast data (e.g., the time-spaced semi-transparent snapshots of progressing flood conditions, superimposed with the local special facility maps, can be used to